splAcharya/splAcharya/README.md

 - 💬 Ask me about Machine Learning / Deep Learning / Embedded Systems

 <p>
-I love coding, be it software or hardware.
-I am currently pursuing master’s degree in computer science.
-I also have a bachelor’s degree in Computer Engineering.
-Outside of college, I do certifications and projects in Machine Learning.
-My eventual goal is to focus on Computer Vision and Natural Language Processing.
+I love programming , be it software or hardware.
+I am currently pursuing Master’s degree in Computer Science.
+I also have a Bachelor’s degree in Computer Engineering.

+As part of my master’s degree, I am currently researching Automated text summarization using natural language processing techniques and unsupervised machine learning algorithms.

 Currently I work at Eden Medical, Inc as an embedded computer vision intern, where I am developing containerized systems for medical image (diabetic foot ulcers) analysis which is deployed on edge device (jetson nano).
 This includes use of tools such as ImageJ, open-cv (for image processing) and tensorflow-Keras (for semantic segmentation and landmark detection).

-As part of my master’s degree, I am currently researching on Automated text summarization using natural language processing techniques and unsupervised machine learning algorithms.
+Outside of college and work, I am doing certifications and projects to learn how Machine Learning can be used to solve problems in Computer Vision and Natural Language Processing areas.

 I am also quite familiar with embedded systems as well.
-As part of my undergraduate computer engineering program, I have developed systems that use Microcontrollers, FPGA and SOC.
+As part of my undergraduate computer engineering program, I have developed several systems that use Microcontrollers, FPGA(Verilog) and SOC.
 Most of my embedded systems projects focused on developing digital signal processing applications.
 </p>